-That's in Nago City, Okinawa, Japan and the plants were photographed Mar 11, 2013.
+That's in Nago City, Okinawa, Japan, and the plants were photographed on Mar 11, 2013.

 Shooting these bright red, star-shaped flowers on a cloudy day was a blast.

-It's always a good idea, when you spot an new flower, to shoot plenty of photos for identification.
+It's always a good idea, when you spot a new flower, to shoot plenty of photos for identification.

 This time, once I got my hands on the right book, it was a breeze.

 Sub-tropical Flowers in Okinawa ISBN4-9901917-3-0 gave me the answer: Jatropha hastata.

 Then, the University of Florida Okeechobee County Extension Service gave me this link.